John Wilkes Booth: The Assassination of Tyrants

 His stage career was a success and often joining with his brothers his interpretation of Shakespeare was well considered to the point where he was being referred to as one of the finest actors of his generation.
 He enjoyed both the accolades and the money.

 Mixing in the best circles in Washington Booth was considered one of the most handsome men in America.
-He was certainly a darling of the ladies and it was not unknown for those of the more genteel class to carry his picture in their purses.
-Indeed, he was something of a celebrity.
-By the late 1850's, Booth was earning $20,000 a year, life was good, on an upward arc, and he was soon to get engaged to his childhood sweetheart but behind the veneer of a gilded life of wealth and fame he was a troubled man.
+He was a celebrity and a darling of the ladies and it was not unknown for those of the more genteel class to carry his picture in their purses.
+By the late 1850's, Booth was earning $20,000 a year and life was good.
+He was soon to get engaged to his childhood sweetheart, but behind the veneer of a gilded life of wealth and fame he was a troubled man.

 By late 1864, it was becoming increasingly clear that the Confederacy was going to lose the war.
 The South had pinned their hopes on holding out long enough for the pro-peace candidate, General George Brinton McClellan to defeat Abraham Lincoln in the forthcoming Presidential election.
 When Lincoln won by a landslide the South was plunged into despair.

 Booth, who had continued to entertain the good people of the North throughout the war and had become wealthy as a result, was disgusted with himself.
 He confided to his diary: "I have to deem myself a coward, and I despise my own existence."